glennhenry/cs-notes/docs/operating-system/08-inter-process-communication/inter-process-communication.md

   ![Pipe](./pipe.png)
    Source : https://w3.cs.jmu.edu/kirkpams/OpenCSF/Books/csf/html/Pipes.html

-- **Sockets** : Sockets are a communication endpoint that enables bidirectional communication between processes over a network.
+- **[Sockets](/computer-networking/socket)** : Sockets are a communication endpoint that enables bidirectional communication between processes over a network.
 They can be used for IPC within the same machine (domain sockets) or across different machines (network sockets).
+Socket is responsible for commonly heard transport protocol like [TCP](/computer-networking/tcp) and [UDP](/computer-networking/udp).
 - **[Message Queues](/backend-development/message-broker)** : Message queues is where processes exchange messages through a shared [queue](/data-structures-and-algorithms/queue) in the operating system.
 Each message has a specific format and is placed into the queue by the sending process.
 The receiving process can then retrieve messages from the queue in a first-in-first-out (FIFO) order.
 - **Channels** : Channels is a higher-level concept for message passing.
 Channels typically provide a set of operations, such as sending and receiving messages, and may incorporate synchronization mechanisms like blocking or non-blocking operations.
 Channels can be implemented using various underlying mechanisms, including shared memory, pipes, or sockets.

   ![Message passing](./message-passing.png)
    Source : https://beingintelligent.com/difference-between-shared-memory-and-message-passing-process-communication.html

+Message passing can be synchronous or asynchronous.
+In the synchronous model, the sender process blocks until the message is received by the recipient process.
+In the asynchronous model, the sender process continues execution immediately after sending the message, without waiting for a response from the recipient.
+The recipient process can receive the message at a later time.

+It is common for message to be placed in temporary storage while being received or processed.
+It is known as [buffering](/computer-and-programming-fundamentals/memory#buffer).
+There are two types of buffering.

+- **Zero Buffering (without buffer)** : Without using buffer, the sender waits until the receiver retrieves the message.
+The sender and receiver synchronize their actions, and the message is directly transferred from the sender to the receiver without being stored in a buffer.
+- **Bounded Buffering** : Bounded buffering uses a fixed-size buffer to store messages.
+The sender can deposit a message in the buffer even if the receiver is not ready to receive it.
+If the buffer is full, the sender may need to wait until there is space available.
+The receiver can retrieve messages from the buffer at its own pace.
+- **Unbounded Buffering** : The buffer has an unlimited capacity to store messages.
+This approach decouples between the sender and receiver, allowing for asynchronous communication.
+However, it may lead to memory consumption issues if messages accumulate faster than they are consumed.

 ### RPC